benjitobias/Eudyptula/06/README.md

-Managed to create a device.
-Need to write a program to test it.
+Sent off and told that I didn't need to generate a major number. misc_devices always have a major number of 10 and generate minor_number easily.
-It doesn't do what the assignment asks yet, but it won't be a problem to implement it.
+Updated to now be a proper misc device.

 # TODO
 Need to understand a bit better what the device class is.